medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 ### Secure administrative users

 CHT administrators have the ability to create and delete users and push new configurations to the CHT so they should take extra precautions in managing their password.
 They should use a [strong passphrase](https://en.wikipedia.org/wiki/Passphrase) (instead of a password) that is unique to their CHT login.
 They should use a [password manager](https://en.wikipedia.org/wiki/Password_manager) to store this password.

+By following these steps, unauthorized people are less likely to be able to access administrator accounts.

 ### Secure passwords

 When generating passwords for CHWs, do not use a formula which repeats itself (eg `password123` for user A, `password234` for user B etc.).
-Do not use the CHW's username, email or phone number in the password.
+Do not use the CHW information such as username, email or phone number in the password.
 Train CHWs to not re-use passwords.

-If you would like reference application to see how to code secure generation, please see `generatePassword()` in the [CHT Core scripts directory](https://github.com/medic/cht-core/blob/master/scripts/bulk-password-update-export.js).
+For a reference application showing secure password generation, please see `generatePassword()` in the [CHT Core scripts directory](https://github.com/medic/cht-core/blob/master/scripts/bulk-password-update-export.js).
 This will generate a truly random 14 character password with uppercase (`A-Z`), lowercase (`a-z`), numerical (`0-9`) and one special character (`-`).

-To generate an easier to remember, type and speak over a phone, consider using [Diceware passphrases](https://en.wikipedia.org/wiki/Diceware).
+To generate a password that is easier to remember, type and speak over a phone, consider using [Diceware passphrases](https://en.wikipedia.org/wiki/Diceware).
 For added accessibility, use a word list from the CHWs native language if it is not English.
-This will make the words more failure, easier to spell and more likely to be remembered.
+This will make the words more failure, easier to spell and more likely to be remembered but still be secure.

-By following these steps, unauthorized people are less likely to be able to access administrator accounts.

 ## Spreadsheet use

 Most deployments manage users in a spreadsheet shared either in Google Docs or other cloud service.
 It is convenient to have a canonical shared location to access the data.
 This is an acceptable, but not ideal, solution as it ensures changes are instantly shared while still ensuring a number of key security requirements.
-For an ideal solution, [see "Ideal" below](#ideal-1-only-magic-links).
+For an ideal solution, see ["Ideal" below](#ideal-practice-1-only-magic-links).

 Of paramount importance: